 If diamonds aren’t your taste but you still want a sophisticated accent to your anklet, consider gemstones.
 Just as was the case with diamond ankle bracelets, I do recommend paying attention to quality.
 Genuine gemstones will offer a colorful splash to any outfit.
 Typically, gemstone ankle bracelets are also set on fine metal chains.

 Available in 925 sterling silver or 14K gold-filled sterling silver, this anklet features tiny Tourmaline beads for a delicate look.
 Pink, green, and yellow tones accompany the fanciful chain.
 It also is well suited for boho looks.
-Priced at $32.67; Buy Here.
+Priced at around $32.67; Buy Here.

 Can’t find a gemstone anklet you like?
 Create your own with this option from Jared.
 Select 5 genuine birthstones– you can have all the same, or select a different stone for every slot.
 You’ll have the option to preview the look and can also select between sterling silver or 10k rose, yellow and white gold.
 Prices are calculated for you, depending on your selections.
 For sterling silver, expect to spend a bit over $100.
 For gold, expect closer to $400 to $500.
 Shop Here.

 This look combines the style of beaded and gemstone anklets.
 The handmade ankle bracelet is a great idea for a boho or day to evening beach look.
-Priced at $25.60, genuine turquoise beaded gemstones are set on a sterling silver chain.
+Priced at around $25.60, genuine turquoise beaded gemstones are set on a sterling silver chain.
 Buy Here.

 Quartz is known to be fairly durable.
 It’s also used in Feng Shui, said to promote healing and positive love life.
 Priced at $40, this ankle bracelet is elegant, with polished quartz on a 14K gold-filled cable chain.
 Buy Here.

 This Feng Shui anklet also includes the Evil Eye– providing a symbol heavy look with a playful design.
 Fairtrade, authentic gemstones are set on an adjustable sterling silver chain.
 The Evil Eye is meant to ward off ill will, and each color represents different positive and healing energies.
-Priced at $69; Buy Here.
+Priced at around $69; Buy Here.

 Pearl Ankle Bracelets